omar-hanafy/flutter_helper_utils/README.md

 * [`isBool`](https://flutter-helper-utils.web.app/documentation/string-extension.html#isbool) - Checks if the string is
   a boolean value.
 * [`removeWhiteSpaces`](https://flutter-helper-utils.web.app/documentation/string-extension.html#removewhitespaces) -
-  Removes all white spaces from the string.
+  Removes all space from the string.
 * [`textSize`](https://flutter-helper-utils.web.app/documentation/string-extension.html#textsize) - Returns the size of
   the text using TextPainter.
 * [`wrapString`](https://flutter-helper-utils.web.app/documentation/string-extension.html#wrapstring) - Adds a new line